-Press Release – Spirit of America Donates Dental & Medical Equipment, Recognized by US Embassy Vietnam
+Press release – Spirit of America donates dental and medical equipment, recognized by US Embassy Vietnam

 With the Embassy’s goal for the United States to be a vital partner in supporting the development of a strong, prosperous, and independent Vietnam, Ambassador Kritenbrink stated in his remarks, “We are here in a spirit of friendship, mutual respect, and reconciliation.
 We are honored to be Vietnam’s friend and are committed to its success now and in the future.”
 The Ambassador went on to highlight the importance of people-to-people engagement, stating, “Building a partnership requires work on the part of both governments and both militaries, but it also requires hard work and a spirit of friendship between our two peoples.
 It’s a really beautiful story to see how two former adversaries can become friends.”

 Following the ribbon cutting, Spirit of America Chief Operating Officer Isaac Eagan emphasized the importance of that friendship, indicating, “This donation is designed to build upon our shared legacy of reconciliation – a legacy that sets a powerful example for the rest of the world – by strengthening the bonds that connect our two countries.
 We are pleased to support an organization that is doing such critical work, and we hope this donation serves as a demonstration of the partnership between the American and Vietnamese people.”